-There are plenty of drugstore cosmetics that perform just as well as pricier versions in fancier packaging, and the savings can be significant.
+Not only are the savings pretty significant on beauty products you can buy at the drugstore, but sometimes the quality is also just as good as the pricier versions you find in the big department stores.
 For example, if you adore your $27 mascara but find an $8 version that works just as well, you can save up to $76 a year (if you restock every three months).

 We asked makeup artists who work with a wide range of cosmetics to share their favorite affordable makeup brands.
 Work a few of them into your beauty routine and your savings account will look even more gorgeous.

 Makeup artist Liz Fuller loves the popular (and pricey!)
-Giorgio Armani Luminous Silk Foundation ($64), but she’s also a huge fan of Sonia Kashuk’s Perfecting Luminous Foundation, which retails for $13.
+Giorgio Armani Luminous Silk Foundation ($64), but she’s also a huge fan of L’Oreal Infallible Pro-Glow, which retails for around $13.
 “The finish for both foundations is very similar, imparting a from-within glow.
 I use it on all my clients.”

-Jennifer Trotter of Lip Service Makeup likes water-based primers like Laura Mercier Foundation Primer ($38), which hydrates and keeps makeup fresh looking for hours “without a sticky feel that some silicone-based primers can yield.”
+Jennifer Trotter of Lip Service Makeup likes water-based primers like Laura Mercier Foundation Primer (about $35), which hydrates and keeps makeup fresh looking for hours “without a sticky feel that some silicone-based primers can yield.”

-Then she discovered Maybelline Face Studio Master Prime Blur and Smooth ($10) after running out of her Mercier primer on the way to meet a client.
+Then she discovered Maybelline Face Studio Master Prime Blur and Smooth (less than $10) after running out of her Mercier primer on the way to meet a client.
 “It works every bit as well!
 It’s a very similar formula at less than a third of the price, and a larger tube as well.”

 “I love to use Chanel — they do some amazing baked blushes,” says celebrity makeup artist Troy Jensen.
 While Chanel sells its baked blushes, which tend to have a velvety finish, exclusively in Europe (the brand’s softer-milled powder versions sell in the U.S. for $45), Jensen finds baked blushes sold in the U.S. by Milani “remarkably similar” for only $8.